NicoJuicy/LearnML/process/applied_ml.md

 An alternative strategy is to move to models that are robust to outliers.

-There are robust forms of regression that minimize the median least square errors rather than mean (so-called robust regression), but are more computationally intensive.
+There are robust forms of regression that minimize the median least square errors rather than mean (so-called robust regression) but are more computationally intensive.

 There are also methods like decision trees that are robust to outliers.

 You could spot check some methods that are robust to outliers.
 If there are significant model accuracy benefits then there may be an opportunity to model and filter out outliers from your training data.

 - Improve Model Accuracy with Data Pre-Processing